mustberuss/patentsview/api-redesign.md

     while it used to be
        ```data, count, total_<endpoint>_count```
    Also note that total_hits comes back from all endpoints, previously there was an endpoint specific return, like total_patent_count
    10. The API now returns a few HATEOAS (Hypermedia as the Engine of Application State) links to retrieve more information, example "inventor": "https://search.patentsview.org/api/v1/inventor/252373/" (Clicking the link will result in a 403 Unauthorized - no API key is sent by a browser) Added [retrieve_linked_data()](reference/retrieve_linked_data.html) to retrieve this data for the user, they'd pass the full url.
-One odd thing, in the q:/query and f:/fields paramters the HATEOAS field names ends with an _id but it is returned without it, example: patents endpoint query:
+One odd thing, in the q:/query and f:/fields paramters the HATEOAS field names end with an _id but it is returned without it, example: patents endpoint query:

 ```{r}
 library(patentsview)